sarath263/native-state/readme.md

 # Native state for React
 A native global state implementation with react.
+At least React version `18.2.0` is required.

 >  No external dependencies used.
 >